Man, 80, dies after suffering medical emergency on Lake Shore Drive, police say

-CHICAGO (WLS) -- All southbound lanes of Lake Shore Drive are shut down on Chicago's North Side due to a fatal crash Thursday afternoon.
+CHICAGO (WLS) -- All southbound lanes of Lake Shore Drive have reopened on Chicago's North Side after a fatal crash Thursday afternoon.

 Around 3:10 p.m., an 80-year-old male driver suffered a medical emergency while driving in the southbound lanes near Belmont, according to Chicago police.
 The driver became unresponsive and hit a guardrail, causing the vehicle to spin out and block traffic.